IBM-Bluemix-Docs/mobilepush/push_faq.md

 ```
 {: codeblock}

-Upon generating the access token using the preceding curl command, you may now operate the Rest API’s by passing the ‘Bearer <value of access_token>’ in the Authorization header
+Upon generating the access token using the preceding curl command, you may now operate the Rest API’s by passing the `Bearer <value of access_token>` in the Authorization header.

 For example: